Pocket the Energy Rally Gains With Marathon Stock

 Marathon’s stock may not climb back to prices seen in prior years.
 But if oil prices keep on heading higher, the shares could continue to rally back towards double-digits.

 How much could the shares drop?
-With the stock moving from around $6 per share to around $8 per share since the start of June, Wall Street has priced-in a lot of this company’s upside.
-If oil prices tread water in the near-term, or even head lower, expect a pullback to happen.
+With shares moving from around $3 per share to $7 per share since April, Wall Street has priced-in a lot of this company’s upside.
+If oil prices continue failing to rise above the $40 per barrel price level, or take another dip, expect a pullback to happen with this stock.

 Yet, said pullback could mean a solid entry point for those who missed out on buying this stock at lower prices.
 Given the trend (rising energy prices) remains this company’s friend, there’s still share price upside potential left on the table.